garylirocks/quickrefs/azure-networking.markdown

 | VirtualNetwork        | VirtualNetwork | *                                          | *        | Inbound   | Allow | AllowVirtualNetwork                                                                |
 | Any                   | Internet       | *                                          | *        | Outbound  | Allow | A default outbound rule, required (eg. connection back to clients), don't override |
 | Any                   | Any            | *                                          | *        | Inbound   | Deny  | Deny everything else, overridding default rules                                    |

+**V2 limitations**:

+- Even all clients are on-prem or in Azure, conneting only to the private front-end IP of the AGW, it still needs a public IP for control plane management, `GatewayManager` always connects to this public IP, see: https://learn.microsoft.com/en-us/azure/application-gateway/application-gateway-private-deployment, and the default route to `0.0.0.0/0` can only go to `Internet` for this to work

 ### CLI